itsallcode/white-rabbit/docs/user_guide.md

 #### Setup and usage

 1. Create a project configuration as described [above](#project_config).
 Make sure to use the same IDs for `costCarrier` as in pm-smart.
-1. Make sure to install the latest version of the pmsmart plugin, see [above](#plugins) for details.
 1. Add the base URL of your pm-smart server to the configuration file:

     ```properties